gupta298/real-estate/RENDER_DEPLOYMENT.md

 4. Confirm that the environment variables are set correctly

 For database-specific issues, you can SSH into your Render instance and check the database file in the `/server/database/` directory.

+## Common Deployment Issues and Solutions

+### Issue: `npm ci` fails with missing package-lock.json

+We've updated the scripts to use `npm install` instead of `npm ci` to avoid this issue.
+If you're manually modifying the scripts, make sure to use `npm install` unless you've committed package-lock.json files to your repository.

+### Issue: Node.js version incompatibility

+Render automatically detects the Node.js version from your package.json.
+Make sure the `engines` field in your package.json is correctly set to `"node": ">=18.17.0"`.

+### Issue: Static files not found

+If the frontend isn't showing up, check that the Next.js build was successful and that the static files were generated in the expected location (`client/out` directory).
+You can SSH into your Render instance to verify this.

+### Issue: Database initialization failed

+Make sure your Render service has enough disk space for the SQLite database and that the database directory is writable.
+You can check the logs for any specific errors related to database initialization.